Thushar-marvel/ML-and-IOT-based-Temperature-monitoring-system/README.md

 # Methods

-Polynomial regression
+# Polynomial regression
-polynomial regression is a form of regression analysis in which the relationship between the independent variable x and the dependent variable y is modelled as an nth degree polynomial in x.
+Polynomial regression is a form of regression analysis in which the relationship between the independent variable x and the dependent variable y is modelled as an nth degree polynomial in x.
 Polynomial regression fits a nonlinear relationship between the value of x and the corresponding conditional mean of y, denoted E(y |x).
 Although polynomial regression fits a nonlinear model to the data, as a statistical estimation problem it is linear, in the sense that the regression function E(y | x) is linear in the unknown parameters that are estimated from the data.
 Prediction Points: This number tells the Visualizer how many future data points need to be predicted.
 By default, the Visualizer spaces the points with the data collection time in the hardware configuration of the product.
 So if you set the product to collect data every 5 minutes, and select 6 prediction points, the Visualizer will predict the trend and show 6 points up to 30 minutes into the future.

 No. Polynomial Coefficients: Polynomial Visualizer processes the given input time-dependent data, and outputs the coefficients of the function of the form: which most closely resembles the trend in the input data.
 This number tells the Visualizer how many elements should be present in the function i.e. the value of n.
 Frame Size: These are the number of previous data points the Visualizer will use to predict the trend of the data.
 For example, if you set this value to 5, the Visualizer will use the previous 5 points to predict the trend.

-Anomaly detection  by Z-score analysis
+# Anomaly detection  by Z-score analysis

 Z-score analysis is used for anomaly detection.
 Anomaly here means a variable's value (temperature of the surroundings) going beyond a certain range of values.
 The range of values is called bounds (upper bound and lower bound).
 These bounds are calculated using the input values, frame size and multiplication factor.
 The frame size is the minimum number of input values needed for Z-score analysis and the multiplication factor determines the closeness of the bounds to the input values curve.It basically works to detect any sudden change in the sensor value when someone opens the door of fridge the temperature suddenly changes and this anomaly when detected the alert message sent via Email to the user. we calculate the Z score (Zn) for the data and use it to calculate the upper and lower threshold bounds required to check if a new data point is normal or anomalous. by formula where Mn is taken as mean Vi is variance and Zn as Z-score.